 Percocet is the brand name for a painkiller that combines oxycodone (an opioid pain reliever) and acetaminophen (a non-opioid pain reliever) to help the body deal with pain.
-The drug is readily available and frequently prescribed, so it is a common drug to become addicted to.
+The drug is readily available and frequently prescribed, so it is a common drug to become addicted to, which is why treatment for Percocet addiction has been established among rehabilitation centers.

 Signs of Percocet Addiction